KWR-Water/pysimdeum/README.md

 # pySIMDEUM
-Repository to share demand generator Python software with KWR
+Repository to share demand generator Python software with Mirjam Blokker and KWR